 How Our Inability To Forgive Can Affect Our Wellbeing

-Can you think of times when you’ve felt anger or disappointment in the actions of others, or even in your own?
-Maybe someone was supposed to help you out when you needed them the most, but flaked without giving you a reason.
-Maybe you were overwhelmed with problems of your own and forgot about the needs of a friend.
+Can you think of times when you’ve felt anger or disappointment toward the actions of others, or even actions of your own?
+Maybe someone was supposed to help you out when you needed them the most, but bailed on you without giving a reason.
+Or maybe you were overwhelmed with problems of your own and forgot about the needs of a friend.

 Scientists found that holding resentment inside can result in cognitive impairment, harm the immune response, increase heart rate, and raise blood pressure.
 These effects can build up over years, and if our issues remain unresolved, there can be a snowball effect on our health in the long term.

 But don’t worry, there are many ways to get ourselves on the right track!

 In contrast to the negative outcomes just mentioned, a discussion by Harvard Health Publishing sheds some light on a few of the positive effects of having a forgiving nature.
 They assert that “forgiveness is associated with lower levels of depression, anxiety, and hostility; reduced substance [use]; higher self-esteem; and greater life satisfaction.”
 Forgiveness can improve our lives, not just in the sense of having an unburdened heart, but it can also reduce the risk of compulsive behaviors, make us more confident, and improve our overall happiness.
 In other words, while it was unfortunate that your friend couldn’t help out when you needed them, it’s not the end of the world.
 Resentment won’t change anything, and on top of that, it may hurt both of you.